 Once done, remove the ribs from the smoker and place them in an aluminum foil.
 Wrap the ribs tightly and create a small pocket.
 With a little bit of apple juice, beer or wine, pour it on the packet to enhance the flavors while the ribs are smoked again.
 Place it in the smoker for another two to three hours.

 The total smoking time for ribs is around 6 hours.
 Once the meat becomes tender or falls off the bones easily, the ribs are perfect for eating.

 The Best Wood Chips to Use When Smoking Ribs

 If you don’t have wood chunks, you can always use wood chips in smoking ribs.
 Here are some of the best wood chips to use when you do that:

 - Hickory – is a popular wood for smoking ribs and is excellent when paired with other wood chips.

-- Apple, Cherry, Pecan and Maple – are types of light wood that emits a sweet and mild flavor that is perfect for smoking ribs.
+- Apple, Cherry, Pecan, and Maple are light wood types that emit a sweet and mild flavor perfect for smoking ribs.

-Now that you know what the best wood for smoking ribs and meats are, go ahead and pick your choice.
-Always be open to experimentation as combining two kinds of wood can create something unique and wonderful taste for the meats you are cooking.
+Now that you know what the best wood for smoking ribs and meats is go ahead and pick your choice.
+Always be open to experimentation as combining two kinds of wood can create something unique and an excellent taste for the meats you are cooking.
 Check also the availability of the wood you would like to use around your area.
-This way you know where to get them and you don’t run out of stock.
-Happy cooking and enjoy those ribs!
+This way, you know where to get them, and you don’t run out of stock.
+Happy cooking, and enjoy those ribs!